• Home

 Related Recipes

-If slow cooker soups and hearty Italian-style dinners are your thing, these are worth making next:
+If you enjoy making slow cooker soups and heavy Italian-style dinners, then these are worth making next:

 • Crockpot Beef Barley Soup — another all-day slow cooker soup that’s thick, filling, and gets better the longer it cooks.